Gone-M/3074_Final_Implementation/README.md

 ### Core Functionalities

 1. **Restaurant Information Management**
-   - Add, edit, and remove restaurant details, including:
+   - Effortlessly add, edit, or remove restaurant details, including:
      - **Name**: The name of the restaurant.
-     - **Address**: Properly formatted address of the restaurant.
+     - **Address**: Automatically formatted address for clarity.
-     - **Phone Numbers**: Contact number(s) for the restaurant.
+     - **Phone Numbers**: Contact information for direct communication.
-     - **Description**: Custom notes or details entered by the user.
+     - **Description**: Personal notes or highlights about the restaurant.
-     - **Tags**: Extensible list of categories such as vegetarian, vegan, organic, Italian, Thai, etc.
+     - **Tags**: Flexible categorization such as vegetarian, vegan, organic, Italian, Thai, and more.

 2. **Rating System**
-   - Users can rate restaurants using a 1-5 star system.
+   - Rate restaurants using an interactive 1-5 star system.

 3. **Location and Directions**
-   - Display the restaurant's location on a map.
+   - View the restaurant's precise location on a map.
-   - Provide directions from the user’s current location to the restaurant using Google Maps API.
+   - Get step-by-step navigation from your current location using Google Maps API.

 4. **Social Sharing**
-   - Share restaurant details via:
+   - Share restaurant information through:
      - **Email**
-     - **Facebook** (bonus feature)
+     - **Facebook**
-     - **Twitter** (bonus feature)
+     - **Twitter**

 5. **Search Capabilities**
-   - Search restaurants based on:
+   - Effortlessly find restaurants using:
      - Name
      - Tags

 6. **Restaurant Listing**
-   - View a list of all added restaurants.
+   - Browse through a curated list of all added restaurants.

 7. **Restaurant Details**
-   - Select a restaurant from the list to view its detailed information.
+   - Access comprehensive information by selecting a restaurant from the list.

 8. **Full-Screen Map**
-   - View a full-screen map displaying the restaurant's location.
+   - Explore restaurant locations on a full-screen interactive map.

 9. **Directions**
-   - Get step-by-step directions from the user's current location to the restaurant.
+   - Get real-time navigation from your current location to the restaurant.

 10. **Share From Details Screen**
-    - Share restaurant information directly from the details screen.
+    - Instantly share restaurant details from the information screen.

 11. **About Screen**
-    - Includes the names of all team members who contributed to the application.
+    - A dedicated section showcasing the team behind the application.

 12. **Splash Screen**
-    - Displays the application logo during startup.
+    - A visually engaging startup screen featuring the application logo.

 ---

 ## Getting Started

 ### Prerequisites
-- Android device running version X.X or higher.
+- Android device running version 6.0 (Marshmallow) or higher.
 - Google Maps API Key configured in the application.

 ### Installation